AGTTeam/ShitoTranslation/README.md

 * Set to 1 to write new palette data, instead of using the original ones
 ### Manual
 Copy the bank you want to edit from the "extract" folder to the "replace" folder (create it if it doesn't exist) and edit it directly.
+## Run from command line
+This is not recommended if you're not familiar with Python and the command line.
+After following the Setup section, run `pipenv sync` to install dependencies.
+Run `pipenv run python tool.py extract` to extract everything, and `pipenv run python tool.py repack` to repack.
+You can use switches like `pipenv run python tool.py repack --bin` to only repack certain parts to speed up the process.